EclipseFdn/ecdtools.eclipse.org/content/adopters/_index.md

 ---
 title: "Eclipse Cloud Development Tools Adopters"
-headline: Who is using Eclipse Cloud Development Tools?
+headline: Where Are Eclipse Cloud Development Tools Being Used?
 seo_title: "Adopters - Eclipse Cloud Development Tools"
 layout: "single"
 links: [[href: "/adopters/how-to-be-listed-as-an-adopter", text: "How to be Listed as an Adopter"]]